ihmeuw/vivarium_research/docs/source/models/cause.rst

 This cause model structure is appropriate for conditions for which individuals can have multiple cases over their lifetimes.

-Examples of conditions appropriate for SIS cause models include diarrheal diseases.
+Examples of conditions potentially appropriate for an SIS cause model structure include diarrheal diseases.

 .. _SIR: